alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/basic-of-tfs-process-template-customization.md

 ---
 1 â€“ [Customize Tfs Process Template](http://www.codewrecks.com/blog/index.php/2011/06/22/customize-tfs-process-template/)

-In the first post I showed how to download the definition of a process template into a local folder and how to open it with the [Process Template Editor](http://msdn.microsoft.com/en-us/vstudio/bb980963); in this post Iâ€™ll show you some of the very basic customizations that you can do with the PTE.
+In the first post I showed how to download the definition of a process template into a local folder and how to open it with the [Process Template Editor](http://msdn.microsoft.com/en-us/vstudio/bb980963); in this post I'll show you some of the very basic customizations that you can do with the PTE.

 In the Methodology section you can simply change the name of the Process Template as well as including a textual description.
 Remember that if you do not change the name, when you upload the modified version you will overwrite the original PT, so if you are planning to create a modified version of some basic template, you need to change the name first.